kjicodes/sleep2peace/README.md

 # Sleep2Peace

-Sleep2Peace is a sleep-tracking web application that allows users to record sleep cycles on a daily basis.
+*Sleep2Peace* is an **interactive, sleep-tracking web application** that allows users to record their sleep cycles on a daily basis.

 <img src="imgs-sleep2peace/s2phome.png"></img>